BackofenLab/CRISPRtracrRNA/README.md

 Then you have to create the CRISPRtracrRNA.
 The necessary setup is provided in the "environment.yml" file

-In order to install the corresponding environment one can execute the following command from the "for_environment" directory
+In order to install the corresponding environment one can execute the following command

 ```
 conda env create -f environment.yml